msuhanov/regf/Windows registry file format specification.md

 2. A *Subkeys list* can't point to *Index root*.

 #### Key node
-Key node has the following structure:
+The *Key node* has the following structure:

 Offset|Length|Field|Value|Description
 ---|---|---|---|---